open-algorithmic-trading/docs/README.md

 - Form and execute trading strategies
 - Connect to a broker
 - Place trades (for Stocks and Options) on your trading account (virtual/real account)
-- Back test strategies
+- Backtest strategies
 - Measure trading performance/drawdown
 - Sandbox

 ## Why do we prefer Java?
-- We don't worry about time-sensitive lag in terms of system performance, because execution of our strategies are not going to be that time-sensitive.</br>
+- We don't worry about time-sensitive lag in terms of system performance, because our strategies are not going to be that time-sensitive.</br>
 - We lean towards Java for its strongly, statically typed nature and its robust features like collections, multithreading model and its plethora of frameworks/strong communities.</br>
 - Lastly, we have a solid development experience using Java.
 Thus, we want to use a language that we are pretty comfortable, so we can dig deep and understand what's going on under the hood, when things go south.